For a more in depth summary of the science on masks, please visit www.MaskOffMN.org.

 Government trained OSHA mask experts Tammy Clark & Kristen Meghan tell us the truth in this great interview: https://thehighwire.com/videos/mask-whistleblowers-tell-all/

-- Masks don’t substantively oxygen or carbon dioxide levels around breathing orifices.
+- Masks don’t substantively decrease oxygen or increase carbon dioxide levels around breathing orifices.
 FALSE.

 Masks tested using OSHA-approved Carbon-Dioxide meter – shows that masks, face coverings, and face shields are dangerous and violates OSHA safety levels: https://www.brighteon.com/2275aaee-b4e5-410f-b131-1b62019dd349